Hogwarts Legacy early access opens: Best Xbox and PS5 deals

 ‘Hogwarts Legacy’ standard edition, Nintendo Switch: Was £49.99, now £39.99, Hmv.com

-You can also pre-order it at Amazon at its full price, but you’ll get an exclusive Astronomer’s Hat from the ecommerce retailer (£49.99, Amazon.co.uk).
+You can also pre-order it at Amazon at its full price, and instead of the hippogriff, you’ll get an exclusive astronomer’s hat from the ecommerce retailer (£49.99, Amazon.co.uk).

 ‘Hogwarts Legacy’ deluxe edition, Nintendo Switch: Was £59.99, now £49.85, Shopto.net

 ShopTo has the best deal on the Hogwarts Legacy deluxe edition on the Nintendo Switch, saving you more than £10 on the regular price.
-Not many retailers are currently selling the Hogwarts Legacy deluxe edition on the Nintendo Switch.
+There’s no extras included here, so if it’s just the game you’re after then this is the best priced option out there right now.

 ‘Hogwarts Legacy’ storyline and gameplay